-Looking at jelly slice, you may be put off with the work involved, but I have laid out very clear steps with a timing guide to make the perfect jelly slice without any dramas of not setting, biscuits crumbling, layers falling off, etc. I assure you this recipe has been tested at least 50 times!
+Looking at photos, you may be put off with the work involved, but I have laid out very clear steps with a timing guide to make the perfect jelly slice without any dramas of not setting, biscuits crumbling, layers falling off, etc. I assure you this recipe has been tested at least 50 times!

+The jelly and lemon layers are naturally gluten-free.
 Switching the biscuit base to gluten-free biscuits is the only change I’ve made to convert this recipe “gluten-free”.
 It is important to use store-bought gluten-free biscuits.
 I use either digestive or Maria biscuits (Schär), the latter is the typical “gluten” biscuits used in the Australian recipe.
 Marie (as known in Australia) biscuits have a stronger hold as a biscuit crust and will keep the lemon and jelly layer sturdy without crumbling.

 Most of the time, I use store-bought jelly crystals or jelly blocks to make the raspberry jelly (btw, you could use strawberry flavour if you prefer), but recently I learnt that making homemade jelly works just as well, plus it tastes fresher.
 In Austria, I can only find the jelly crystals in international supermarkets, so I decided to give it a try just using 100% strained juice mixed in with gelatin powder.
 It is just as easy as using the crystals.